 Pantoprazole tablets are available in various doses ranging from 20mg to 40mg.
 Pantoprazole 40mg tablets are typically the strongest dose available.

-What are Pantoprazole tablets used for?
+What are Pantoprazole tablets used to treat?

 Pantoprazole is generally used to treat heartburn and acid reflux and gastro-oesophageal reflux disease (GORD).